directoryxx/package-babel-and-webpack-cb-gh-000/README.md

 ##  Overview

 This reading will consist of an introduction to the package.json.
-Followed by a deeper dive into the babel.rc.
+Followed by a deeper dive into the .babelrc.
 Finally wrapping everything up with a brief explanation of how Webpack automates and codifies our development processes.

 ## Objectives